Minds-On-Design-Lab/Giving-Impact-API/sections/campaigns.md

-enable_donation_levels | boolean | true/false, default is false, used to define whether donation levels should be employed or not has_giving_opportunities | boolean | true/false, defaults to false, used to enable the use of Giving Opportunities within the Campaign total_opportunities | int | count of Giving Opportunities associated with the Campaign share_url | string | fully qualified URL to the hosted share page shares_fb | int | count of instances of Facebook shares made through hosted share functionality shares_twitter | int | count of instances of Twitter tweets made through hosted share functionality image_url | string | fully qualified URL to the hosted Campaign image - original file.
-Userd in hosted checkout. thumb_url | string | fully qualified URL to the hosted Campaign image - thumbnail file.
+enable_donation_levels | boolean | true/false, default is false, used to define whether donation levels should be employed or not has_giving_opportunities | boolean | true/false, defaults to false, used to enable the use of Giving Opportunities within the Campaign total_opportunities | int | count of Giving Opportunities associated with the Campaign image_url | string | fully qualified URL to the hosted Campaign image - original file.
+Used in hosted checkout. thumb_url | string | fully qualified URL to the hosted Campaign image - thumbnail file.
 Used in hosted checkout. youtube_id | string | YouTube ID for video to display with Campaign.
-Used in hosted checkout. hash_tag | string | Twitter hash tag, should include the # e.g., #givingimpact.
-Used in hosted share. analytics_id | string | Google analytics profile id associated with the Campaign which when present enables ecommerce tracking on hosted donation checkout and share pages e.g., UA-1234567-12 campaign_color | string | HEX color code used on hosted checkout/share and receipt emails for accent and header background colors header_font_color | string | HEX color code used for header font on hosted checkout/share and receipt emails.
+Used in hosted checkout. analytics_id | string | Google analytics profile id associated with the Campaign which when present enables ecommerce tracking on hosted donation checkout and share pages e.g., UA-1234567-12 campaign_color | string | HEX color code used on hosted checkout/share and receipt emails for accent and header background colors header_font_color | string | HEX color code used for header font on hosted checkout/share and receipt emails.